Spark - AI Model Card

 To mitigate these risks, Customers should:

-Cross-Check AI Outputs: Validate AI-generated results against reliable sources or internal benchmarks.
+Cross-check AI outputs: Validate AI-generated results against reliable sources or internal benchmarks.

-Implement Human Oversight: Use AI as a supporting tool rather than a decision-making authority, ensuring that critical outputs are reviewed by qualified individuals.
+Implement human oversight: Use AI as a supporting tool rather than a decision-making authority, ensuring that critical outputs are reviewed by qualified individuals.

-Provide feedback on conversations to reinforce correct outcomes and improve accuracy.
+Give feedback on conversations to reinforce correct outcomes and improve accuracy.
 When inaccuracies are identified, share them with the AI provider (if applicable) to contribute to model improvement.

 FAQ